theandrelima/pydantic-serdes/docs/getting_started.md

 defined.

-As it was the case when loading serialized data from a file into models, we don't really need to tell Serial Weaver what's the serialization format of the source file, as it will automatically infer by the file suffix itself.
+As it was the case when loading serialized data from a file into models, we don't really need to tell SerialBus what's the serialization format of the source file, as it will automatically infer by the file suffix itself.
 So make sure your source file adheres to the well-known file extensions:
 - YAML: .yaml or .yml